SpatialUMN/LinearHotspot-Java/README.md

 #### To Detect Linear Hotsots:
 After import project into Eclipse, find the [RunLinear.java](https://github.com/SpatialUMN/LinearHotspot-Java/blob/master/src/RunLinear.java) file, change line 5, 6 and 7.
 Set the `nodePath`, `edgePath` and `activityPath` to your data file, and run RunLinear.java file

+## Case Study
+Here is a [Case Study](https://github.com/SpatialUMN/LinearHotspot-Java/wiki/Case-Study) for your to understand what the code is doing.

+## Bug Report
+You can report Bug and ask question [here](https://github.com/SpatialUMN/LinearHotspot-Java/issues)

 ## Use your own code
 The linear hotspots detection process can be splited into small sessions.
 You can replace each session with your own code based on the method you need in your own project.
 Here is a list of session your can manipulate with.